 Taci was about to drop out of school.

-At fourteen years old, Taci and was grateful for the education she had had so far.
+At 14 years old, Taci was grateful for the education she had had so far.
 Because her family sacrificed a lot for it.

 After her father died several years ago, Taci’s older brother and mother stepped up to make money for their family.
 They were doing well.
 They ate nutritious meals every day, and Taci and her two sisters got to go to school.
 But then her brother got sick.